-An impressive, expansive rare double-ended daybed.
+An impressive and expansive, antique, rare double-ended daybed.
 It has been fully-restored by our skilled tradespeople using time-honoured techniques.

-It has been reupholstered in a Pierre Frey linen and features a squab cushion and beautiful bolsters, in Guy Goodfellow fabric, finished with Houlès trim and rosettes.
+It has been reupholstered in a luxurious Pierre Frey linen and features a squab cushion (feather-over-foam) and beautiful, feather filled bolsters, in Guy Goodfellow fabric, finished with Houlès trim and rosettes.